cloudfoundry/bosh-lite/README.md

 Fusion is faster, more reliable and we test against it more frequently.
 Both fusion and the vagrant fusion provider require a license.

-Known to work with Fusion version 6.0.2 and vagrant plugin vagrant-vmware-fusion version 2.2.0 .
+Known to work with Fusion version 6.0.2 and vagrant plugin vagrant-vmware-fusion version 2.2.0.

+**Note**: Although it appears you can bring a vagrant box up without having the Fusion app running, be aware that quitting the Fusion app will suspend your VM.

 1. Install vagrant Fusion Plugin and license